apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US launches strikes in Iraq and Syria as Israel-Hamas war rages: Live updates**
+**Black voters stood with Biden in 2020.
+Four years later, he needs their help again**

-You can read more about it [here](https://www.cnn.com/middleeast/live-news/israel-hamas-war-gaza-news-02-03-24/index.html).
+You can read more about it [here](https://www.cnn.com/2024/02/03/politics/black-voters-biden-south-carolina/index.html).

 ## Requirements
 - Python 3.8